AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

 ## Add Edge Delivery Services to a production or sandbox program

-You must be a member of the **Business Owner** role to add or edit programs.
+To add or edit programs, you must be a member of the **Business Owner** role.

 Depending on your use case, do one of the following: